-The findings and recommendations of the College Conduct Board will be presented in writing to the Dean of Students within 48 hours unless the decision is a recommendation of suspension of the accused, which must be made within a 24-hour period.
+The findings and recommendations of the College Conduct Board will be presented in writing to the Dean of Students within 72 hours.

 Confidentiality

 - Both the content and the outcome of a hearing shall be considered confidential and no member of the College Conduct Board shall discuss a student's role in an incident except with other members of the College Conduct Board. - The right of the College community to have knowledge of the work of the Board shall be met through the releases of summary outcomes of cases that do not mention the names of individuals. - In certain cases, the public nature of the violation of regulations or the student's own public admission of guilt may bring attention to a case, but this does not alter the confidentiality of the conduct review proceedings.